 Search for a therapist online.
 Here are some websites:

-Psychologytoday.com: a database of therapists and psychiatrists.
+Psychology Today: A database of therapists and psychiatrists.
 You can search by zip code, health insurance accepted, gender, race, type of therapy offered, and other filters.
 Each clinician has a page describing their practice, including costs.
 You can email clinicians directly through the website or call a phone number provided on each page.

-https://zencare.co/: another database of therapists.
+Zencare: Another database of therapists.
 You can search by zip code, health insurance accepted, gender, race, type of therapy offered, and other filters.
 You can schedule a free 10 minute call directly on each clinician page, and also view their availability and cost.

-Openpathcollective.com: this collective offers low-cost therapy without using insurance.
+Open Path Collective: This collective offers low-cost therapy without using insurance.
 There is a one-time fee for $59, and then individual therapy is sliding scale from $30-60.
 You can search for therapists via zip code, gender, race, type of therapy offered, and other filters.
 Each clinician has a page describing their practice.
 You can email clinicians directly through the website or call a phone number provided on each page.

-https://locator.apa.org/: this is a database to find a psychologist via the American Psychological Association.
+Psychologist Locator: This is a database to find a psychologist via the American Psychological Association.
 You can search by zip code, health insurance accepted, gender, race, type of therapy offered, and other filters.